 The Master of Education degree is designed for individuals seeking to expand and strengthen their professional preparation in knowledge and pedagogy.
-The College offers the Master of Education degree in elementary education, professional counseling (college student affairs, clinical mental health counseling, school counseling), media (instructional technology and school library media), reading instruction, special education, and speech-language pathology.
+The College offers the Master of Education degree in college student affairs; elementary education; professional counseling (clinical mental health counseling and school counseling); instructional technology, media, and design (instructional technology and school library media); physical education; reading instruction; special education; and speech-language pathology.

 Most majors consist of a minimum of 36 semester hours of course work.
-Students seeking the clinical mental health counseling option in Professional Counseling require 60 hours; students seeking the school counseling option in Professional Counseling require 48 hours; students seeking the college student affairs option in Professional Counseling are required to complete 42 hours.
+Students seeking the clinical mental health counseling option in Professional Counseling require 60 hours; students seeking the school counseling option in Professional Counseling require 48 hours.
 Both the clinical mental health counseling and school counseling programs in Professional Counseling are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and designed to meet academic requirements for licensing as a professional counselor (LPC) in Georgia.